ledwards/teespring-seller-ios/README.md

 - [ ] A seller can see the event history of the campaign (required)
 - [ ] A seller can tap a link to see the buyer's view of the campaign on mobile (required)
 - [ ] A seller can see a graph of sales over time for this campaign (optional)
+- [ ] Seller can see a map of their buyers (optional)

 ### Notifications
 - [ ] Seller receives a notification whenever a new sale occurs (required)
 - [ ] Seller receives a notification whenever one of their payouts is completed (required)
 - [ ] Seller receives a notification whenever a campaign goes to print (required)
+- [ ] Seller receives an audible cash register sound when these notifications happen (optional)
+- [ ] List of notifications auto-updates (optional)

 ### Apple Watch
 - [ ] Seller receives Apple Watch notifications for the above events (optional)